Bill Lippert: The O'Reilly Factor

 On May 12, 2007, Lippert received national attention when a Fox News crew, on behalf of the program The O'Reilly Factor, interrupted his breakfast in the Vermont statehouse cafeteria to demand why he had supported transgender rights but did not support Jessica's Law, for which host Bill O'Reilly is an advocate.
 Fox News: "Rep. Lippert, why do you care more about transgender rights than the safety of Vermont's children?"
 Lippert was a central figure in passing similar child protection legislation earlier that same week.
 Ultimately, the Fox News crew was escorted out of the statehouse by security.
 The exchange was broadcast on Fox News on May 14, 2007 (resulting in hundreds of hateful emails to Lippert from all across the country).
 Later that day, in response to the incident, fellow lawmakers honored Lippert in the well of the House with a standing ovation.

 Personal

-Lippert now serves as one of six openly gay members of the Vermont Legislature.
+Lippert served as one of six openly gay members of the Vermont Legislature.

-Lippert is married (2009) to his spouse, Enrique S. Peredo, Jr. of Toto, Guam.
+Lippert is married (2009) to his spouse, Enrique S. Peredo Jr. of Toto, Guam.
 They live together in Hinesburg, Vermont.